The Laplacian Keyboard: Beyond the Linear Span: Additional Results

+Figure~\ref{fig:behaviors} illustrates the behaviors induced by the first Laplacian eigenvector across the three domains, corresponding to the negative ($\mathbf{w}_{-\mathbf{e}_1}$) and positive ($\mathbf{w}_{+\mathbf{e}_1}$) directions.
+Although the specific behaviors differ across environments, the two directions consistently induce opposing outcomes: in \textsc{Cheetah}, forward hopping versus an inverted posture; in \textsc{Quadruped}, an inverted stance versus an upright posture; in \textsc{Walker}, a backward headstand versus a forward one.
+This oppositional structure is not unique to the first eigenvector---we observe it consistently across other directions and multiple runs.

-We observe that the \textsc{Cheetah} exhibits behaviors such as backflipping, sitting on its hindquarters, hopping while seated, and transitioning from a backflip into a headstand.
-The \textsc{Quadruped} learns to lie on its side or back with distinct limb configurations, while the \textsc{Walker} acquires behaviors including headstands, multiple forms of splits, and lying flat on its back.
-While the specific behaviors discovered may vary across training runs and datasets due to stochasticity in the unsupervised optimization process, the approach consistently produces diverse and temporally coherent behaviors.
+Figure~\ref{fig:behaviors-appendix} extends this analysis to $\mathbf{w}_{\pm\mathbf{e}_2}$ and $\mathbf{w}_{\pm\mathbf{e}_3}$, revealing a broader repertoire of emergent behaviors.
+In \textsc{Cheetah}, these include backflipping, sitting on hindquarters, hopping while seated, and transitioning from a backflip into a headstand. \textsc{Quadruped} learns to lie on its side or back with distinct limb configurations, while \textsc{Walker} acquires headstands, multiple forms of splits, and lying flat.
+While the specific behaviors may vary across runs and datasets due to stochasticity in the unsupervised optimization, the approach consistently produces a diverse and temporally coherent behavioral basis. \looseness=-4

+Crucially, these behaviors emerge from reward-free data alone---no hand-crafted features or explicit skill enumeration required.
+Prior option-based methods \citep{barreto2019option, alegre2025constructing} relied on carefully engineered reward features to construct a behavior basis, a process that demands domain knowledge and does not scale.
+Laplacian eigenvectors recover this structure automatically from environment dynamics.